glowkeeper/P3D/docs/labs/week2Session1.md

 }
 ```

+That code should generate the following image:

 ![](./images/sphereWithSurfaceNormal.png)

 ## Anti-aliasing

-When you take a picture with a real camera, there are usually no jagged edges because the edge pixels blend the foreground with the background.
-Typically, [anti-aliasing algorithms](https://raytracing.github.io/books/RayTracingInOneWeekend.html#antialiasing) achieve the same effect by averaging the colours of the boundary pixels.
+When you take a picture with a real camera, there are usually no jagged edges because [the edge pixels blend the foreground with the background](https://raytracing.github.io/books/RayTracingInOneWeekend.html#antialiasing).
+Typically, anti-aliasing algorithms achieve the same effect by averaging the colours of the boundary pixels.

 ### Camera